quantum-kite/kite/docs/documentation/disorder.md

 and a more generic multi-orbital disorder which may combine of on-site and hopping terms (also distributed with a certain concentration).

-### Vacancy disorder
+### Example: Vacancy defects

-The vacancies can be defined on a single sublattice with a [`#!python concentration`][structuraldisorder-concentration] defined in a parent object:
+To add vacancies on a single sublattice with a given [`#!python concentration`][structuraldisorder-concentration] one uses the simple instruction:

 ``` python
 struc_disorder = kite.StructuralDisorder(lattice, concentration=0.2)